 I know the thought of that is exciting, even if you must suffer through different kinds of troubles for a short time now.
 7 These troubles test your faith and prove that it is pure.
 And such faith is worth more than gold.
 Gold can be proved to be pure by fire, but gold will ruin.
 When your faith is proven to be pure, the result will be praise and glory and honor when Jesus Christ comes.

 8 You have not seen Christ, but still, you love him.
 You can’t see him now, but you believe in him.
 You are filled with a wonderful and heavenly joy that cannot be explained.
 9 Your faith has a goal, and you are reaching that goal—your salvation.
-1 Peter 1:6-9 (ERV)
+(ERV)

-Those who stand firm during testing are blessed.
-They are tried and true.
-They will receive the life God has promised to those who love him as their reward.
-13 No one who is tested should say, “God is tempting me!”
-This is because God is not tempted by any form of evil, nor does he tempt anyone.
-James 1:12-13 (CEB)
+No one who is tested should say, “God is tempting me!”
+This is because God is not tempted by any form of evil, nor does he tempt anyone [to sin].
+(CEB)

 You Can Pass the test!